 For a time, cat cafes were something to experience abroad only, but not anymore.
 In Manila, there are cat cafes AND dog cafes.
 Akira and I had lunch recently in a cat cafe called Bistro Meau.
 This was our first local cat cafe visit!

 We were here for lunch straight from Akira’s school.
 It’s fairly easy to locate using Waze, but parking space is limited.
 Other observations:

-- It wasn’t obvious in the pictures, but the place is tiny.
+- It might not be as obvious in the pictures, but the place is tiny.
 Because of that, their furnishings consisted of high chairs and bar tables.
 It’s a bit uncomfortable, especially with a toddler.

 - Because the place is tiny, it would probably be a good idea to call ahead to make a reservation or double check if the place is full, especially if you are planning to visit on a weekend where there’s bound to be more people.

 - There’s only one cat condo in the corner to indicate that there are actual cats in the place.
 One was sleeping inside the compartment, but there are two more hiding at the back.
-I’m not sure how many resident cats they have, but there was three when we went.
-All purebreeds.
+I’m not sure how many resident cats they have, but there were three when we went.
+All purebreds.